Easy Chicken Alfredo with Broccoli | ONE PAN & Healthy – with Video

 Let’s talk about this Easy Chicken Alfredo!
 We’ve already established that I live for easy recipes, but if you need further proof, make sure to check out (and try!) my Healthy Homemade Hamburger Helper and my Taco Pasta, or my whole list of one pan meals!
 If you’re allergic to doing dishes like I am, I’m here to save the day.

-I made this one pan Easy Chicken Alfredo a bit healthier by using Full Circle Organic Whole Wheat Rotini, broccoli, and a mix of 2% milk and cream instead of all cream.
+I make this one pan Easy Chicken Alfredo a bit healthier by using Full Circle Organic Whole Wheat Rotini, broccoli, and a mix of 2% milk and cream instead of all cream.
 Now, I realize that whole wheat rotini isn’t the traditional pasta used with Alfredo sauce.
 If you want to use fettuccine, GO FOR IT.
 I won’t stop ya.
-You’ll need to adjust cooking time based on what the back of your package says.
+You’ll need to adjust cooking time based on what your package says.

 I’ll let you in on a secret, friends.
 I often opt for shorter pasta shapes like rotini, penne, ziti, etc. over spaghetti, fettuccine, and angel hair.
 There’s a reason for this, and it’s one I feel comfortable sharing with you guys, because you are my people.
 It’s because they’re easier to eat, plain and simple.
 Less sauce on my face, less twirling with a fork, more enjoying the food.
 But if you can’t get past eating Alfredo with any other pasta shape than fettuccine, I get that too.
 Do your thing.